 Logistic regression is one of the most popular machine learning algorithms.
-It’s a simple and effective way to classify whether something is one thing or another.
+As a predictive statistical analysis model, it’s a simple and effective way to classify whether something is one thing or another.

 What is logistic regression?